awcodify/AWS-IAM-Simplified/README.md

 - **Clean, modern UI** - Built with Next.js and Tailwind CSS
 - **Account information** - Displays current AWS account details

-For a complete list of all features, see [FEATURES.md](./FEATURES.md).
+For a complete list of all features, see **[Features Documentation](./docs/features.md)**.

 ## ⚠️ Important: Account Requirements

-Different features require different AWS account credentials. **Please read [ACCOUNT_REQUIREMENTS.md](./ACCOUNT_REQUIREMENTS.md)** to understand which account to use for each feature.
+Different features require different AWS account credentials. **Please read [Account Requirements](./docs/account-requirements.md)** to understand which account to use for each feature.

 **Quick Reference:**
 - 🏢 **Management Account Features** (`/accounts/management`) → Management Account